- Applying to study

 Should I see the campus Disability Advisor?

-You will need to provide appropriate documentary evidence for us to provide you with support, please complete the Verification of Disability or Health Condition and Impact on Study form [PDF, 81.51 KB] (opens in a new window).
+You will need to provide appropriate documentary evidence for us to provide you with support, please complete the Impact of Disability and/or Health Condition on Study (opens in a new window)[ PDF, 209.27 KB]

 Information on what happens in an appointment is available on the Seeing a Disability Advisor page.